NorthStarUAS/Simulator/docs/FCS_ex1.md

 rudder = (-4384.25*p + 11478.98*r + 0.0007) / qbar
 $$

 So what have we done here?
-We have derived directly from flight test data formulas to set aileron and rudder position to achieve the specified roll rate $p$ and yaw rate $r$.
+We have derived directly from flight test data formulas to simultantiously set aileron and rudder position to achieve the specified roll rate $p$ and yaw rate $r$.

 ## Additional Refinements